WeihaoGe1009/ai-history-for-ip-scholars/03_markov/README.md

-# Module 3 - Markov Chain: Language, Probability & Illusion
+# Markov Chain: Language, Probability & Illusion

 This module explores how machines can **generate text, music, and plausible responses** using simple probabilities — without understanding any meaning.
 Through the lens of **Markov chains**, we demonstrate how models can assemble sequences letter by letter, note by note, or word by word, guided only by the **likelihood of transitions**.
 What emerges may resemble real language or music, but is in fact built from chance — offering a glimpse into the **illusion of understanding** that statistical models can create.